-It's important that you discuss what you've been tracking, how you're feeling, and if you're meeting your treatment goals with your doctor at every visit.
+It's important that you discuss what you've been tracking, how you're feeling, and if you think you're meeting your treatment goals with your doctor at every visit.
 Asking questions throughout your treatment on REBLOZYL can make you feel more comfortable about your decision to stay on treatment for your anemia related to MDS.

-- 1. Based on how I'm responding to REBLOZYL, is my current dose working or me? - 2.
+- 1. Based on my symptoms and how I'm responding to REBLOZYL, is my current dose working for me? - 2.
 What should I track and monitor from now until my next appointment? - 3.
 Am I still meeting my treatment goals?
 Will I need to adjust them over time?
-Examples of treatment goals could be to become transfusion-independent or to raise hemoglobin levels.
+An example of a treatment goal could be to be transfusion-independent.